Ghazipur district: Medieval history

-Iltutmish conquered the region between 1210-1214 during his years as governor of Budaun.
+Iltutmish conquered the region between 1210 and 1214 during his years as governor of Budaun.
 In 1322, it gone to the hand of Muhammad Bin Tughlaq and his successor Firoz Shah.
 In 1394 Khwaja Jahan in charge of Jaunpur government including the Ghazipur region, became independent and established Jaunpur Sultanate, the Ghazipur remained under it till 1479, when Bahlul Lodi defeated its last ruler Sultan Husain and conquered the Jaunpur Sultanate, his successor Sikandar Lodi gave administration of Jaunpur to the hand of Mubarak Khan in which time the Ghazipur took good place.
 Sikandar Lodi died on 21 November 1517, and Ibrahim Lodi was crowned, his younger brother Jalal Khan declared himself king of Jaunpur and remained independent for a considerable time.